Distinct East–West Distribution of Summer Precipitation over the Qinghai–Xizang Plateau in Relation to the Zonal Shear Line

 PDF

 • Summer precipitation over the Qinghai–Xizang Plateau (QXP) exhibits an uneven east–west distribution.
-The zonal shear line (ZSL) over the QXP is the primary synoptic system influencing summer precipitation, and it is the only synoptic system that can largely span the QXP from east to west, having obvious implications for the distribution of summer precipitation over the QXP.
-The proximity of the zonal distribution of precipitation to the ZSL and the reasons for this unique proximity are deserving of in-depth investigation.
-Based on hourly ERA5 reanalysis data spanning the period 1980–2019, 11 cases of a ZSL that caused heavy precipitation over the QXP were composited, and horizontal atmospheric motion was decomposed into rotational and divergent components to diagnose the atmospheric dynamics responsible for the closeness of the precipitation and ZSL.
+The zo-nal shear line (ZSL) over the QXP is the primary synoptic system influencing summer precipitation, and it is the only synoptic system that can largely span the QXP from east to west, having obvious implications for the distribution of summer precipitation over the QXP.
+The proximity of the zonal distribution of precipitation to the ZSL and the rea-sons for this unique proximity deserve an in-depth investigation.
+Based on hourly ERA5 reanalysis data spanning the period 1980–2019, 11 ZSL cases that caused heavy precipitation over the QXP were composited, and horizontal atmospheric motion was decomposed into rotational and divergent components to diagnose the atmospheric dynamics responsible for the closeness of the precipitation and ZSL.
 The results demonstrate that obviously heavier precipitation lies in the eastern section of the ZSL (ZSLES, east of 88.5°E) than in the western section of the ZSL (ZSLWS, west of 88.5°E).
-At upper levels, both the anticyclonic and divergent intensity are stronger in the ZSLES than in the ZSLWS; plus, a deeper convergence layer is present in the mid-lower troposphere of the ZSLES, resulting in upward air motion approximately twice the intensity of that in the ZSLWS.
-The net water vapor income of the whole layer near the ZSLES is 7.7 times that of near the ZSLWS, as water vapor is found to be transported mainly through the Yarlung Zangbu Grand Canyon and converge on the southern ZSLES.
+At upper levels, both the anticyclonic circulation and divergent wind intensity are stronger in the ZSLES than in the ZSLWS, and a deeper convergence layer is present in the mid–lower troposphere of the ZSLES, re-sulting in upward air motion approximately twice the intensity of that in the ZSLWS.
+The net water vapor flux of the whole layer near the ZSLES is 7.7 times that near the ZSLWS, since water vapor is found to be transported mainly through the Yarlung Zangbu Grand Canyon and converge on the southern ZSLES.
 The stronger upward velocity lifts more water vapor near the ZSLES, resulting in notably greater precipitation than that observed in the ZSLWS.

 • loading